angeal185/sicarii/README.md

 headers.bot() will return true if the user-agent detected is a bot

 * `config.bot.items` should contain an array of bots to check for
+* this feature could be used to perform targeted seo optimization

 ```js